Browsed by

 Mandarin Duck Pair, Orange County, 2016

-Scaly-Breasted Munia, Orange County, 2018
+Scaly-breasted Munia, Orange County, 2018

 One of the first non-native species I personally saw in Orange County was the scaly-breasted munia.
 Also known as the nutmeg mannikin, these tiny birds made their way over here from Asia.
 I was in SoCal this weekend and watched these little creatures dance in the grass and fly across the field with long sticks of wispy plants to another location presumably to build a nest.